Antonio Permuy

-Antonio Permuy is an American art patron, curator, art collector, writer, and advocate.
+Antonio Permuy is an American art patron, curator, art collector, writer, philanthropist, and advocate.
 He has curated notable exhibitions of Cuban, American, and European art and his writings have been published in the United States and Europe.
-Permuy has donated works into the permanent collections of museums as well as cultural and educational institutions including the Tampa Museum of Art, Frost Art Museum, Nova Southeastern University, and Hillsborough Community College.
+Permuy has donated works into the permanent collections of museums as well as cultural and educational institutions including the Tampa Museum of Art, Frost Art Museum, Nova Southeastern University, and Hillsborough College.

 Background

 Antonio Permuy was born in the Lenox Hill neighborhood of New York City and raised in Coral Gables, Florida.
 He is a grandson of art patron Marta Permuy and international human rights advocate Jesús Permuy.
 Permuy graduated from Belen Jesuit Preparatory School and the University of South Florida.
 While a university student, he founded the University of South Florida St. Petersburg campus’ first student art club, which became his first vehicle for organizing and curating art events and expanding the presence of the arts.

 Permuy has remained active in the arts, as well as in other fields.
 In 2017 he began leading the Permuy Architecture Communications Department, where he oversaw the firm's expanded media presence with coverage for its projects on several major outlets including Architectural Digest, Dezeen, The Miami Herald, and The Real Deal, as well as securing design recognitions such as the Chicago Athenaeum's 2020 American Architecture Award.
 Permuy also led efforts to sponsor and organize community events through the firm with the office of then-Congresswoman Ileana Ros-Lehtinen as well as the Miami-Dade County Commission to honor the public service of firm board member Jesús Permuy.
 He also currently serves as co-founder of BlackOUT Art LLC., as well as founder and president of legacy consulting firm Permuy Legacies LLC.